 7. Bullets Spark

 I’m sure a lot of gun enthusiasts agree with me on this list.
-But let’s face it, you could only imagine how dry shooting scenes would be without these gun myths.
+But let’s face it, you can only imagine how dry shooting scenes will be without these gun myths.
 The good guys at Hollywood worked their genius by making movies as entertaining as possible.
 There’s a falsehood to the scenes yet people keep on buying what obviously fascinates them.

-What do you think about these gun myths from movies?
-Share your thoughts in the comments below!
+What do you think about these fun gun facts that show gun myths vs reality?
+Share your thoughts in the comments section below!